medhapradhan/example-basic/githubstudent.md

-# Hello From GitHub Student
+# Hello From Medha

-- Actually Brent Beer
+- Name: Me
 - Actually from: San Francisco
+- And some more